 Information about grants and financial aid programs for residents of other states can be found here.
 Please select the link for “US State Government Aid.”

-Many scholarships and grants are offered by private sources, such as fraternal and religious organizations, labor unions, professional associations, social groups, and ethnic associations.
+As an online college that accepts financial aid, this includes scholarships and grants that are offered by private sources — such as fraternal and religious organizations, labor unions, professional associations, social groups, and ethnic associations.
 Because they are private and therefore not administered by Stevenson, you will need to research and apply for them on your own.
-The best place to start your research is your local church or synagogue or a local club such as the Lions or Kiwanis.
+The best place to start your research is your local church or synagogue, or a local club such as the Lions or Kiwanis.
 In addition, various publications contain private resource information; they can be found in your local library or bookstore.

 The following free scholarship search engines provide information on thousands of scholarships as well as information on financial aid and money management.